- Published on

 .subscribe(observer)

-And then we can create the map and filter operators.
-The complete code also I leave it in a gist
+Then we can create the map and filter operators.

 https://gist.github.com/marcelocarmona/5aa60c8baff780a29673b7987b71a743

-And finally to compare we can see an example already using an observable array with Rxjs.
+Finally, for comparison, we can see an example that uses an observable array with RxJS.

 const Rx = require('rxjs')